Rodrigo163/twenty-questions/README.md

-# 20 Questions with reinforcement learning
+# 20 Questions

-A 20-questions-style question asker using reinforcement learning.
+A 20-questions-style question asker.

 Term project for the course **PM1 Question Processing** at the Universität Potsdam in the summer semester 2020, taught by Dr. Tatjana Scheffler.